opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 - A number representing the stacking order, that is not relevant for audio columns.

-- A camera stand toggle ( |Toonz71_255| ) allowing you to include or not the column content when scrubbing the audio with the current frame cursor (see below); when activated an animation table icon is visible in the toggle.
+- A camera stand toggle (|camera_stand|) allowing you to include or not the column content when scrubbing the audio with the current frame cursor (see below); when activated an animation table icon is visible in the toggle.

-    - A render toggle ( |Toonz71_256| ) allowing you to include or not the audio column content in the rendering; when activated an eye icon is visible in the toggle.
+- A render toggle (|preview|) allowing you to include or not the audio column content in the rendering; when activated an eye icon is visible in the toggle.

-    - A lock toggle ( |Toonz71_257| ) allowing you to prevent any editing in the column; when activated a padlock icon is visible in the toggle.
+- A lock toggle (|lock|) allowing you to prevent any editing in the column; when activated a padlock icon is visible in the toggle.

 - A vertical slider allowing you to set the volume.

 - A loudspeaker icon that lets you play the contents back.

 The Level Settings dialog is available for audio clips as well, allowing you to check the location of the related file, or to update the loading path to a different location, or to a different file (see  :ref:`Editing Level Settings <editing_level_settings>`  ).